xx205/asr_model_to_wfst/README.md

 # asr_model_to_wfst
-Some very old scripts (about 4 years ago) wrote by myself to convert ARPA language model, HTK lattice, etc to weighted finite state transducers
+Some old scripts (about 4 years ago) written by myself for converting ARPA language model, HTK lattice, *etc* to weighted finite state transducers